-Restricted to students with degree or certification plans in counseling.
-Counseling of bona fide clients in a supervised setting.
+This course is restricted to students with degree or certification plans in counseling.
+Students will counsel bona fide clients in a supervised setting.

-Prerequisite: Completion of all core courses, admission to Counseling Program and approval of instructor and associate dean.
+Prerequisite: Completion of all core courses, admission to counseling program and approval of instructor and associate dean.